Ruben Flores’ neighbor refutes allegations she saw digging under porch

 Peuvrelle then focused on the numerous lies Paul Flores told investigators in the weeks following Smart’s disappearance.
 Paul Flores allegedly lied about how he got a black eye, not having any contact with Smart at the party, Smart not having trouble walking and not forcing a kiss on anyone the night Smart disappeared.

-In his closing, defense attorney Sanger blamed “Your Own Backyard” podcast, the media and billboards for promoting Paul Flores guilt without sufficient evidence.
+In his closing, defense attorney Sanger blamed “Your Own Backyard” podcast, the media and billboards for promoting Paul Flores’ guilt without sufficient evidence.

 Sanger demeaned Hudson’s reputation, calling the witness who said she heard Paul Flores admit to the crime a “troubled person.”
 Sanger said Hudson was only able to remember facts after reminders from Lambert.